rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/3-break-down-the-problem.md

 - Are there multiple steps or areas of the workflow that contribute?
 - Which sub-issues could be addressed independently?

-This breakdown will help spark ideas for possible AI solutions in the next exercise.
+This breakdown will help spark ideas for possible AI solutions in the next section.

 ### Map Pain Points & Explore with Copilot